 One of the most prominent figures and allegorical personifications to ever exist is Lady Justice.
 Almost all high courts in the world feature a sculpture of Lady Justice, distinguished by the many symbolic insignia she wears and carries.

-In Hinduism, Durga is one of the deities who is in eternal opposition to the forces of evil and fights against the demons.
+In Hinduism, Durga is one of the deities who are in eternal opposition to the forces of evil and fight against demons.
 She is a figure of protection and a goddess who signifies justice and the victory of good over evil.